 1. Light for Healthy Growth

-Air plants prefer bright, indirect light.
-They do best near a bright window but should be protected from direct sunlight, which can scorch their leaves.
+Air plants prefer bright, indirect light and must be protected from direct sunlight, which can scorch their leaves.
+Here’s how to provide them right amount of light.

-- Artificial Light: They can also thrive under fluorescent lighting, especially in areas with limited natural light.
-Position them about 6-12 inches from a light source for around 12 hours a day.
+- Artificial Light: If your place has limited or no natural light, then use fluorescent lighting.
+However, keep them about 6–12 inches from a light source for around 12 hours a day.

-- Avoid Full Shade: While they can tolerate lower light levels, they won’t thrive in complete shade.
-Inadequate light may lead to poor growth and dull coloring.
+- Avoid Full Shade: While these plants need only lower light levels, they still won’t thrive in complete shade.
+Thus, inadequate light may lead to poor growth and dull coloring.

 2. Water Requirements

-- Soaking: Submerge your air plants in water for 20-30 minutes once a week.
+- Soaking: You must submerge your air plants in water for 20-30 minutes once a week.

-- Drying: After watering, gently shake off excess water and place the plants upside down on a towel to dry in a well-ventilated area.
-Allow them to dry completely to prevent rot.
+- Drying: Yes, this is also important.
+So, after watering your plant , gently shake off excess water and place it upside down on a towel to dry in a well-ventilated area.
+Further, let them dry completely to prevent any rot.

 Pro Tip: Rainwater or filtered water is preferable, as tap water often contains chemicals that may harm them.